cloudmesh-community/book/chapters/linux/ssh.md

 ---

 :warning: Whatever others tell you, the private key should never be copied to another machine.
-YOu almost always want to have a passphrase protecting your key.
+You almost always want to have a passphrase protecting your key.

 ---